 But there have been challenges.

-Baumann holds a long list of grievances with Canada’s regulatory regime.
+Baumann identified several areas where Canada’s regulatory regime could change to enable businesses.
 He said the Canadian Food Inspection Agency (CFIA) is slow to approve products already on market elsewhere, like in Europe.

 “We are new in this sector, we are developing plant-based proteins, but with these come some co-products, and despite having those products marketed elsewhere, CFIA is slow to approve products on market in other countries, like in Europe or the U.S.,” he said.